Interaction between cell membranes and protein inclusions in the large-deformation regime: Results

 The centers of the two holes \pomcircone, \pomcirctwo{} are located, respectively, at ${\bm c}_1 = (L/2 - d/2 - r_0, L/2)$ and ${\bm c}_2 = (L/2 + d/2 + r_0, L/2)$.
 Here, $d$ is the distance between the two closest points on $\pomcirceqone$ and $\pomcirceqtwo$, and both \acp{prin} have radius $r_0$, see \cref{fig:domain_two_proteins}.
 We impose the following \acp{bc}:

 where $\hat{r}$ is the unit radius in the $x^1\,x^2$ plane relative to the center of each \ac{prin}.

-For $d \gg \ell$, the deformation induced by a single \ac{prin} decays exponentially with $d$, and so does the interaction \cite{bruinsmaProteinAggregationMembranes1996}.
+In the case where both proteins impose positive angles, this behavior can be attributed to the additional energy required to deform the membrane in the region between the two \acp{prin} in order to satisfy the imposed angle constraint.
+This deformation induces significant curvature only over length scales shorter than the crossover length $\ell$.
 On the other hand, when the distance between \acp{prin} is of the order of the protein dimension $r_0$, also the tilt of the phospholipids must be taken into account \cite{fournierCouplingMembraneTiltdifference1998}.

 Given that the phospholipid tilt is not currently described by our model, in what follows we will assume the inter-protein distance to be larger than the \ac{prin} radius, $r_0$.
 To this end, we numerically compute the energy of the system \cite{helfrichElasticPropertiesLipid1973} over a domain $\Omega$ containing two proteins whose extension is much larger than $d$:

 where $\dint{S} \equiv \sqrt{\det g} dx^1 dx^2$ is the area element \cite{marchiafavaAppuntiDiGeometria2005}.
 In \cref{eq_potential}, $U_\infty$ is the membrane potential $U(d)$ for $d \rightarrow \infty$.